dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Windows Spotlight

-- 	**Windows Spotlight** - Allow or block Windows Spotlight which provides features like tips and tricks, messages on the Windows Lock screen, and more.
+- Windows Spotlight – Use this setting if you want to block all Windows Spotlight functionality on Windows 10 devices.
+If you block this setting, the following settings will not be available.
+	- **Windows Spotlight on lock screen** – Stop Windows Spotlight from displaying information on the device lock screen.
+	- **Third-party suggestions in Windows Spotlight** – Stop Windows Spotlight from suggesting content that is not published by Microsoft.
 	- **Windows Tips** - Lets you block pop-up tips from displaying in Windows.
 	- **Consumer Features** - Lets you block consumer features like Start menu suggestions, and membership notifications.
+	- **Windows Spotlight in action center** – Block Windows Spotlight suggestions like new app or security content from appearing in the Windows Action Center.
+	- **Windows Spotlight personalization** – Stops Windows Spotlight from personalizing results based on the usage of a device.
+	- **Windows welcome experience** – Block the Windows welcome experience that shows the user information about new, or updated features.

 ## Display